-^{2009.}pdf

-(26) Loans in default, i.e. loans in the substandard, doubtful and loss categories as a share of total gross client loans.
+2009.pdf (38) Loans in default, i.e. loans in the substandard, doubtful and loss categories as a share of total gross client loans.

-Note: For 2008, EU-27 non performing loans for are a proxy for EA.
-Source: ECB, IMF, EC calculations.
+Note: For 2008, EU-27 non performing loans for are a proxy for EA Source: ECB.
+IM F. EC calculations.

 The Czech households and enterprises exhibit a relatively low share of indebtedness as compared to the euro area, but it remains broadly comparable to the levels prevailing in some other new Member States.
-Annual credit growth to the private sector fell from just above 20% in 2007-2008 to around 1% by end-2009, amid considerable differences in individual sectors.
-Loans to non-financial corporations decreased sharply by about 9% yearin December 2009, the seventh consecutive month of negative credit growth in this sector.
+Annual credit growth to the private sector fell from just above 20% in 2007-2008 to around 1% by end-2009, amid considerable differences in Loans to non-financial individual sectors. corporations decreased sharply by about 9% yearon-year in December 2009, the seventh consecutive month of negative credit growth in this sector.
 Loans to the private households grew through 2009, though at a more moderate pace than a year ago, and expanded by about 12% yearon-year by end-2009.

 The low level of domestic interest rates as well as abundant domestic liquidity made lending in foreign currencies less attractive.
 Lending in a currency other than the koruna is very limited for private households and stable at around 18% of total loans for companies.
-Hence, the Czech financial system is less exposed to the vulnerabilities stemming from a currency mismatch.
+Hence, the Czech financial system is less exposed to vulnerabilities stemming from a mismatch.

-Graph 3.6.7: Czech Republic - Share of foreign currency loans (as percentage of total loans to households / corporations) 19 17 14 12 10 7 5 2 0 Dec-05 Dec-08 Oct-09 Dec-04 Dec-07 Corporations
+Graph 3.6.7: Czech Republic - Share of foreign currency loans (as percentage of total loans to households / corporations) 19 17 14 12 10 7 5 2 0 Dec-04 Dec-05 Dec-07 Dec-08 Oct-09 Corporations

-Source: Czech National Bank and own calculations.
+Source: Czech National Bank and Commission services' calculations